How to Write a Club Meeting Minutes in MS Word

 1. Have a Well-Defined Outline

 When it comes to writing minute meetings, outlines are lifesavers.
-Outlines, especially the ones that are made out of the meeting agenda, makes writing a breeze.
+Outlines, especially the ones made from a meeting agenda, makes writing a breeze.
 Instead of mindlessly jotting down notes, actions, decisions, and other discussion items, an outline allows you to determine what you should and should not write down.
 It is in this way that you can write meeting minutes efficiently.

 2. Avoid Taking Notes in Verbatim

 Even though you think that every single word uttered in the room during club meetings is important, it's not.
 Writing in verbatim will only make it difficult for you to catch up with the discussions.
-Just write as briefly as possible.
+Just create a note that contains information on the key topic and important points of discussion in the meeting.
 If the presider or any club member will use highfalutin words, write down its simpler form.

 3. Jot Down Decisions and Action Items

-Decisions and action items are the main meat of any club meeting, and the same thing should also be in your meeting minutes.
-If you are having a hard time writing things down briefly, you can never go wrong on writing just the action items and decisions made during the previous and present meetings.
+Decisions and action items are the main meat of any club meeting.
+This means that they're also going to serve the same importance in your meeting minutes.
+If you are having a hard time writing things down in a brief manner, you can never go wrong when writing just the action items and decisions made during the previous and present meetings.

 4. Have a Clear Purpose When Writing

-As cliche as it may sound, but you must know why you are writing down minutes in the first place.
-Your purpose should not only lie on the fact that it's your responsibility in your school club during your monthly meetings.
+Although this may sound like a no-brainer, you'll need to know why you are creating this document in the first place.
+Whether you're making the meeting minutes for a school club during or one for company monthly meetings, it's important that you know just how useful the recorded information is going to be.
 It should boil down to your desire of wanting your club to make progress, reach milestones, and eventually achieve success in all of its endeavors.

 What Tense of the Verb Should Be Used in Meeting Minutes?